How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 Which section should I focus on most when preparing for TEF Canada?

-Focus on your weakest section first, but do not ignore writing and speaking.
+Focus on your weakest section first, but do not neglect writing and speaking.
 These two productive sections are where most candidates lose the most points relative to their actual French level, because they require specific task formats that differ from everyday French communication.

 05